 Not all collision repair shops are qualified to fix ADAS-equipped vehicles, and information about how to repair these vehicles isn’t always available, creating uncertainty for insurers and repair shops.

 Even small mishaps that you might not have forced you to file a claim in the past can cost thousands more now.
-If your body shop of choice follows OEM repair procedures like we do here at Starr Collision then we are going to perform necessary steps that other shops may not even include.
+If your body shop of choice follows OEM repair procedures like we do here at Streamline Auto Body then we are going to perform necessary steps that other shops may not even include.
 So our estimate might look higher than the chop shop down the street.

 Technology has been evolving at a faster rate than some repair shops can keep up with in terms of new equipment and training, so choosing the right shop to have your car repaired is paramount to your safety.